onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 [![Exploring a GitHub repo](/assets/images/bat50/exploringAGitRepo.png)](/assets/images/bat50/exploringAGitRepo.png)

-It doesn't matter whether the domain is that of slideshows, git repositories, computer games, social media data or life insurance policies.
+It doesn't matter whether the domain is that of slideshows, git repositories, computer games, social media data, or life insurance policies.
 In any of these cases, we can navigate through the network of domain objects to answer our questions, or to navigate from the objects to the code, rather than the other way around.

 To make systems explainable, you need to be able to add cheap, composable tools, such as views.